Auction of Important Jewelry on October 16, 2019

 A special feature was jewelry from the Estate of steel heiress, philanthropist and conservationist Elesabeth Ingalls Gillet of Palm Beach Florida.
 The remarkable collection offered a range of pieces, from exquisite family heirlooms to bold and sometimes whimsical designs that embody a great lady and a life well-lived.
 Read More

 We Invite You to Auction!

-Consignments are currently being accepted for upcoming jewelry auctions.
+Consignments are currently being accepted for future jewelry auctions.
 We invite you to contact us for a complimentary auction evaluation of your jewelry and fine watches.
 Our specialists are always available to discuss the sale of a single item or an entire collection.